Powers and Functions of the State Legislature

 If the Rajya Sabha adopts a resolution by a two-thirds majority to this effect, on its own or at the request of two or more States, the Parliament can enact laws on a specified subject of the State list.

 Fundamental rights also impose limitations on the powers of the State Legislature.
-It cannot make laws which violate the rights of the people.
+It cannot make laws that violate the rights of the people.

 Any law passed by the State Legislature can be declared void by the High Court or Supreme Court if it is found unconstitutional as violate of the fundamental rights.